Israeli opposition co-leader: PM makes Trump plan a ‘stunt’

 “Nobody expects Israel or the Palestinians to take the plan face value the way it is and just make sure it happens.
 Everybody understands this is a framework, a very detailed one,” he told an audience of foreign correspondents in Jerusalem, before zoning in on Netanyahu.

-Lapid went on to condemn what he said was the prime minister’s “unilateral steps” to annex parts of the occupied West Bank.
+Lapid went on to condemn what he said was the prime minister’s planned “unilateral steps” to annex parts of the occupied West Bank.

 “This is something that came out from the prime minister’s office right after the plan was presented.
 Probably, it seems, for campaign reasons.
 And this is something you don’t do.
 This is too serious to become a stunt in the campaign,” he added.